randall-coding/music-festival-gpt/blog/write-up.md

 ### Mission 2: Extracting the Lineup

-But what if we want to save this lineup and use it for later?
-For that, we'll need to add the `sys.write` tool.
+What if we want to save the lineup and use it for later?
+For that, we'll need to use the `sys.write` tool.
-After adding the tool to our list we simply tell out script to write to a given filename.
+After we add the tool to our tools list we simply tell out script to write to a given filename as shown below:

 *coachella.gpt*
 ```